aircury/canvas-sqs-salesforce/force-app/README.md

 The actions are executed inmediatelly (live) and consists on:

-* Create or delete Canvas Events attached to the Canvas User Calendar
+* Create or delete Canvas Calendar Events attached to the Canvas User

-The Canvas Event attached to the Canvas User Calendar fields are the same as defined in [Canvas Event data sources](#canvas-event-data-sources).
+The Canvas Calendar Event attached to the Canvas User fields are the same as defined in [Canvas Calendar Event data sources](#canvas-event-data-sources).

 ### [LMSEventTrigger](main/default/classes/LMSEventTrigger.trigger)